• Skip to primary navigation

 After breakfast, we will drive to the shore of the Dead Sea for a rejuvenating float in the warm mineral-rich water.
 The Dead Sea has long attracted visitors who soak up the healthy minerals and bask in the gentle sunshine.

-Time permitting, on our way back to Amman, we will stop at Madaba to see the Greek Orthodox Church of St. George.
+Time permitting, if we did not visit on our southbound trip, we will stop at Madaba to see the Greek Orthodox Church of St. George.
 It houses many ancient mosaics, the most famous of which is a 6th-century map of the Middle East, possibly the oldest surviving map of the region.

 From here it’s a 10-minute drive to Mount Nebo.
 This is the site from which Moses, the great prophet of all three major religions of the region, was able to look into the Promised Land, although he was not permitted to enter.
 The inspiring vista takes in the Jordan Valley, the Dead Sea, and the spires of Jerusalem.